 On the other side was what looked like a simple beggar, but he sure was handsome for one.
 "Oh, good," she said.
 "I could use someone to share lunch with so I can justify stealing from my stepmother."

-Now, though Jadzia didn't know it, this beggar was in fact the Prince Julian, heir to the throne, indulging one of his secret pastimes, and he had just been turned away from every other house on the block, so he was glad she would let him in.
+Now, though Jadzia didn't know it, this beggar was in fact the Prince Julian, heir to the throne, indulging one of his secret pastimes.
+He had just been turned away from every other house on the block, so he was glad she would let him in, especially because he half fell in love with her at first sight.
 Jadzia took some azna, some hesperat, and a pair of jumja sticks, and she and the begger, who introduced himself as Subatoi, had a very fine lunch.
-During it, they ended up having one of those weird heart to hearts that are extremely useful in helping plotlines along.
-Then he left.
+During it, they ended up having one of those weird heart to hearts that are extremely useful in helping plotlines along and getting princes to fall the rest of the way in love.

 And so, shortly after his meeting with Jadzia, Julian found himself called by his mother into the throne room.
 He never went into the throne room if he could help it.
 It was a huge affair with enough jewels to blind a Vulcan.